Content from introduction

 phase = spectrum / (amp + 1e-12) # preserve phase

-# Invert the amplitude spectrum with stabilization
+# Invert amplitude spectrum with stabilization

 inverse_amp = 1 / (amp + stab * np.max(amp))